wpsharks/s2member-kb/tutorials/2015/154-emergency-password-recovery.md

 github-issue: https://github.com/websharks/s2member-kb/issues/154
 ---

 **[This article at WordPress.org](http://codex.wordpress.org/Resetting_Your_Password)** already covers quite a few scenarios.
 Very helpful in an emergency situation.
-However, since s2Member is so tightly integrated with WordPress (when it comes to user access) we thought it might help to cover emergency password recovery in greater detail and provide a few suggestions of our own.
+However, since s2Member is so tightly integrated with WordPress (when it comes to user access) we thought it might help to cover emergency password recovery in greater detail and provide a few suggestions.

 ### Easiest Way to Recover a Lost Password